-The future of ultra wideband remains in question, but that isn't stopping one company from encouraging the development of UWB products.
+The future of ultra wideband remains in question, but that isn't stopping one company from encouraging the development

 On Monday, CoWare Inc., a San Jose, Calif.-based electronic design-automation company, announced that it has added limited ultra wideband support to its Signal Processing Worksystem wireless LAN library.
 The SPW enables the verification of digital signal processing algorithms, essentially helping vendors to develop and test software, ensuring that it adheres to wireless networking specifications.